-If your company supports continuous improvement initiatives and tends to be forward thinking with an emphasis on sustainability, lowering total cost, improving efficiencies or undertaking green initiatives, your organizational culture should be well-suited to understand, promote and realize the benefits of making a switch from wood pallets to corrugated.
+If your company supports continuous improvement initiatives and tends to be forward thinking with an emphasis on sustainability, lowering total cost, improving efficiencies or undertaking green initiatives, your organizational culture should be well-suited to understand, promote and realize the benefits of making a switch from wood pallets to cardboard pallets.

 Okay, let’s assume that your culture is supportive of change.
 What’s next?

 2. Will Management Support You?You’ve graphed and charted, calculated and presented all the many benefits of making the switch to corrugated pallets and your management team is on board.
 Fantastic!
 Now, as you communicate these benefits to other key players in the organization, will management be willing to step in and communicate the benefits to members of the company who may be your peer group/level or who “need to hear it from management?”
 Will they continue to support the switch with the long term goals in mind?